dinuta/estuary-agent-java/README.md

 <h1 align="center"><img src="./docs/images/banner_agent.png" alt="Estuary Agent"></h1>

-The agent is written in Java (SpringBoot) and it executes low-level commands.
+The agent is written in Java (SpringBoot), and it executes low-level commands.

 It enables any use case which implies system commands:
--   controlling and configuring the machines (via REST API)
+-   Controlling and configuring the machines (via REST API)
--   exposing CLI applications via REST API
+-   Exposing CLI applications via REST API
--   testing support by enabling SUT control and automation framework control
+-   Testing support by enabling SUT control and automation framework control
 -   IoT
 -   Home control integrations

 It supports command execution having several modes:
--   commands executed sequentially
+-   Commands executed sequentially
--   commands executed in parallel
+-   Commands executed in parallel
--   commands executed in background
+-   Commands executed in background
--   commands executed synchronously
+-   Commands executed synchronously

 With the help of the agent the user can also do IO operations:
--   file upload and download (binary / text)
+-   File upload and download (binary / text)
--   folder download (as zip archive)
+-   Folder download (as zip archive)

 This code acts both as a microservice as well as a library: